 Parenting and chores can work together, by the way.
-My kids help out with the laundry all the time.
+My kids help out with the laundry all the time, and sometimes they help find the best dry cleaners ans laundry services in Houston.
 They also help with the cleaning.
 It all becomes a bonding experience.

 The Badass Blog Planner: Your guide to defining your purpose, creating clarity, and building a year of killer content

 Not every day is going to work out as it should.
 Even with a great plan in place, you can still find it hard to stick to that plan.
 Your kids can end up having a day from hell, testing your patience every five minutes.